Last Updated on September 16, 2021 by Avia

 Psyche realizes this, and begins to make reparations.
 She accepts several challenges set forth by Venus, in an effort to win back her true connection with soul-love.
 Venus gives her impossible tasks, knowing there is no humanly viable way Psyche can succeed.

-In the end, Psyche (with Cupid's back-scene help) is victorious.
-Her unwavering commitment to true love, purity and soulful expansion is proof to Cupid of her sincerity and devotion.
+In the end, Psyche (with Cupid’s back-scene help) is victorious.
+Her unwavering commitment to true love, purity, and soulful expansion is proof to Cupid of her sincerity and devotion.
 In fact, so intense was her dedication, it earned her the gift of immortality.

-Ultimately, this is the finest lesson we can learn from the story of Psyche: The expansion and evolution of the human soul is guaranteed when we fix our focus on the pure potential of divine love.
+Ultimately, this is the finest lesson we can learn from the story of Psyche: The expansion and evolution of the human soul are guaranteed when we fix our focus on the pure potential of divine love.

 So, what is your north star?
 Who or what do you pay your attention to?
 What possesses your full devotion?
 Food for thought, to be sure.